scalalandio/chimney/docs/docs/cookbook.md

     * `(ttry: Try[A]).asResult`
     * `(ttry: Try[A]).toPartialResult` (old syntax)

-To enable `.asResult` syntax, all you need to do is providind an `implicit` instance of `io.scalaland.chimney.partial.AsResult` type class:
+To enable `.asResult` syntax, all you need to do is providing an `implicit` instance of `io.scalaland.chimney.partial.AsResult` type class:

 !!! example